qwiatu-lp/ezd-rp/charts/ezd-crd/1.0.0/README.md

 helm upgrade --install --create-namespace ezd-crd -n default lp-ezd/ezd-crd
 ```

 The command deploys operators on the Kubernetes cluster in the default configuration.
-The [Parameters](#parameters) section lists the parameters that can be configured during installation.
+For more detailed information regarding parameters please check our [Readme](https://github.com/linuxpolska/ezd-rp/README.md).

 > **Tip**: List all releases using `helm list`